FAQs on Settlement Intelligence AI Demand Letters

 We do not believe it is best practices to write a narrative on the majority of injuries, so narrative generation is not applicable in the vast majority of claims.

-The Settlement Intelligence platform allows lawyers or staff using the system (including legal assistants and paralegals) to duplicate best practices by requiring specific information of value to insurers and then putting it into the demand letter in the order and way that most effectively conveys that information to the claim adjuster.
+The Settlement Intelligence platform allows lawyers or staff using the system (including legal assistants and paralegals) to follow best practices by requiring specific information of value to insurers and then putting it into the demand letter in the order and way that most effectively conveys that information to the claim adjuster.
 This is the inherent value of the Settlement Intelligence license.
-Licensees should make multiple times the licensing fees in increased settlement offers.
-We view the Basic Package to be a very affordable way for a solo practitioner to implement best practices that helps them maximize case value and move them to higher tier packages as the platform helps them achieve success and expand their law firm.
+Licensees should recover multiple times the licensing fees in increased settlement offers.
+We view the Starter Package to be a very affordable way for a solo practitioner to implement best practices that helps them maximize case value and move them to higher tier packages as the platform helps them achieve success and expand their law firm.

-Question: Should I send a demand letter before I have all of the records on the case?
+Question: "Should I send a demand letter before I have all of the records on the case?"

 Answer: No. We strongly advise against this.
 We cannot reinforce this point strongly enough.
 We have significant concerns as we are seeing an increasing number of lawyers engaged in this practice.